mattiaPalmas/Rubrica/README.md

 **Why I did this app?**

+---
-I wanted to get more practice by working with a database and checking it fro command prompt.
+I wanted to get more practice by working with a database and checking it from command prompt.
 ---